AusClimateService/npcp/reports/phase1/phase1_report.md

     <img src="figures/tasmax_interannual-variability-bias_task-historical_CSIRO-ACCESS-ESM1-5_UQ-DES-CCAM-2105.png" width=60% height=60%>
     <br>
     <em>
-      Figure 6: Bias in interannual variability (relative to the AGCD dataset) for the "calibration" assessment task.
+      Figure 6: Bias in the interannual variability of annual mean daily maximum temperature (relative to the AGCD dataset) for the "calibration" assessment task.
-      Results are shown for the ACCESS-ESM1-5 GCM (top left), the UQ-DES-CCAM-2105 RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
+      Results are shown for the ACCESS-ESM1-5 GCM (panel a), the CCAM-v2105 RCM forced by that GCM (panel c), and various bias correction methods applied to those GCM (panel b) and RCM (panels d-g) data.
-      A reference case where the AGCD training data (1960-1989) was simply duplicated for the assessment period (1990-2019) is also shown (bottom right).
       (MAE = mean absolute error.)
     </em>
 </p>